 The SVP teaches the American understanding of innovation and start-ups, which differs fundamentally from the German and European understanding.
 It is based on the fundamental attitude of customer orientation.
 The customer advances from a simple target group to a stakeholder whose feedback is essential for further product development.
 In this way, innovations or teams are raised to an "investable" level.
 This means successfully establishing products on the market and the disruptive creation of new markets in future industries.

-5th place worldwide in the category "Entrepreneurial Spirit" according to WURI ranking 2021 (World's Universities with real Impact)
+DIT Ranking worldwide in the category "Entrepreneurial Spirit" according to WURI ranking from 2020 - 2022 (World's Universities with real Impact)

 This year's Deggendorf New Year's Reception took place on 21 January 2022 at 6 pm as smart.talk.deg in digital form.
 After the greetings of Mayor Dr. Christian Moser and President Prof. Dr. Peter Sperber, Ferdinand Seemann, CEO se2quel Partners LLC, from Silicon Valley gave the keynote speech on the topic of "Myths, half-truths and why the university and the ITC will make the digital transformation a real opportunity for Deggendorf".